rocky-linux/documentation/docs/guides/MATE-installation.md

 This procedure is designed to get you up and running with Rocky Linux using MATE.

+## Prerequisites

+* A computer with a screen and everything, preferably with Rocky Linux already installed.

 ## Install Rocky Linux Minimal

-When installing Rocky Linux, we used the following:
+When installing Rocky Linux, we used the following sets of packages:

 * Minimal
 * Standard

 ## Enabling Repositories

-We need the unofficial repository for stenstorp Mate.
+We need the unofficial repository for MATE.
 You can find more information on that repository here: [Stenstorp/MATE](https://copr.fedorainfracloud.org/coprs/stenstorp/MATE/)

 Enable this repository by entering:

 `dnf copr enable stenstorp/MATE`

-You will get a warning message about the repository, butt go ahead and enable it by typing `Y` to allow.
+You will get a warning message about the repository, but go ahead and enable it by typing `Y` to allow.

 As noted from the link above, you also need the Powertools repository and the EPEL.
 Go ahead and enable those now: